frapa/typpy/docs/specs/imports.md

-# Typy and imports
+# Typpy and imports

-This spec defines how typy handles importing files and resolves imports.
+This spec defines how typpy handles importing files and resolves imports.

 ## Background

-Typy takes as input a list of files to type check.
-Even when the input is defined with wildcard patterns, typy internally generates a list of files to type check.
+Typpy takes as input a list of files to type check.
+Even when the input is defined with wildcard patterns, typpy internally generates a list of files to type check.

-To effectively check a file, typy must know the signatures of imported symbols, and thus must be able to resolve imports.
+To effectively check a file, typpy must know the signatures of imported symbols, and thus must be able to resolve imports.

 ## Definitions